ferdavid1/DeepComponents/README.md

 - In this connected-component-image-vector, for each row of the representation, a row with no connected components is mapped to a 0, and a row with connected components has the lengths of those connected components mapped to an element of the connected-component-image vector with the same value.
 - Thus for each MxN image there exists an N-dimensional vector which represents the image
 - MNIST data is 784-dimensional.
-- This process reduces dimensionality of MNIST to 28-dimensional at first, and then 28-x dimensional, where x is the number of zeros in the N-vector.
+- This process reduces dimensionality of MNIST to 51-D at most, and 21-D at least
 - In the future, I will train the algorithm on the noisier augmented-MNIST dataset.

 ## Morse Function Representation